 And, to complete the list, we should also mention that Florida hosts two smaller cruise ports with much more limited service.
-Carnival Cruise lines currently has one ship that sails from the Jacksonville cruise port.
-And, the Bahamas Paradise Cruise Line sails short two night cruises from the Palm Beach cruise port to the Bahamas.
+Prior to the Covid-19 pandemic, Carnival Cruise lines had one ship sailing from the Jacksonville cruise port.
+And, the Bahamas Paradise Cruise Line had short two-night cruises from the Palm Beach cruise port to the Bahamas.

 The Jacksonville Airport is about 12 miles (20 minutes) from the Jacksonville cruise port.
 The closest alternative city would be Orlando, where the airport is about 2 1/2 hours away from the Jacksonville port.
 Likewise, the Palm Beach International Airport is about 12 miles (20 minutes) to the Palm Beach cruise port.
 But, since it is much farther south than Jacksonville, it is also readily accessible from Miami, which is about an 1 1/2 hour drive, and Fort Lauderdale, which is about an hour and 10 minutes.